The Top 5 Cheapest Used Cars

 There isn’t a lot of differences between the C1 and the Aygo, primarily because both were developed as part of the B- Zero project by PSA Peugeot Citreon in a join-venture with Toyota.
 If the C1 had to choose a sibling, the Peugeot 107 would be the identical twin whilst the the Aygo would the familiar cousin.
 Another 1.0 litre Petrol option with recent 1.2 litre additions, it is the ultimate easy drive.
 The Citreon C1 has an impressive acceleration, this added dose of pace couple with its streamline 860kg weight makes this car one of the most responsive and enjoyable vehicles to drive.
 As far as an engine in a small vehicle is concerned, this is probably the one to go for; the 1.0 litre model takes 14.3 seconds to sprint from 0-62mph, while the 1.2 litre completes the benchmark in 11 seconds flat.
 When you take pricing into consideration, the C1 is also the cheapest of the aforementioned trio therefore making it a winning pick if you want something relatively cheap to buy but still gives you that driving edge.

-It would probably be unforgivable if we compiled a list of affordable and economical cars and missed out the trend setting Fiat 500.
+It would probably be unforgivable if we compiled a list of affordable and economical cars and missed out the trendsetting Fiat 500.
 This Italian classic is definitely doing its bit to ignite that renaissance of retro styling along with a punchy and vibrant drive.
 This is yet another ideal city car and is an instant appeal for fashion-orientated buyers.
 It’s chic, easy to drive and its Twinair engines make it an enjoyable experience.
 2017 will make it a decade since Fiat launched the new 500, it followed the path set by MINI by reinventing an iconic classic for modern times.
-The Fiat 500 from our top 5 also has the most diverse range of engines, starting at 1.2 litre Petrol it will notch up 0-62mph in 12.9 seconds and on the open road you can reach a top speed of 99mph.
-The Fiat 500 is probably the most expensive of the 5 cars on our list but with great value retention you’ll do one to get your hands on one of these for less than £5,000.
+The Fiat 500 from our top 5 also has the most diverse range of engines, starting at 1.2-litre Petrol it will notch up 0-62mph in 12.9 seconds and on the open road you can reach a top speed of 99mph.
+The Fiat 500 is probably the most expensive of the 5 cars on our list but it also has great value retention.